limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 ### Afterthought

-Honestly, I thought Pinky's Palace was a misnomer.
-More like Pinky's Dungeon :sweat_smile:
+To be honest, I thought Pinky's Palace was a misnomer.
+It should be Pinky's Dungeon instead :sweat_smile:

-Walking through this VM took longer than usual because of the numerous twists and turns.
-It encouraged me to document down the crucial sections meticulously and I took more screen captures.
-It certainly lived up to its name of being harder than the first one, particularly with the reverse engineering of `qsub` and the exploit development for `panel`.
+Walking through this VM took longer than usual because of the twists and turns.
+I had to document down the crucial sections and took more screen captures.
+It certainly lived up to its name of being harder than the first one with the reverse engineering of `qsub` and the exploit development for `panel`.

-Overall, I must say it was extremely well-designed :+1:
+I give it a :+1:

 [1]: https://www.vulnhub.com/entry/pinkys-palace-v2,229/
 [2]: https://twitter.com/@Pink_P4nther